 - DTA cannot require you to accept a specific accommodation (such as requiring a helper or authorized representative to act for the client).
 Instead, DTA should work with you to find an accommodation that you agree to.

 - DTA is not required to provide an accommodation that is a fundamental alteration of its programs.
-If that issue comes up, consult an advocate.
+If that issue comes up, contact your local legal services program, Appendix D: Massachusetts Legal Services Offices.